 How To Reach Devprayag

-Devprayag is easily accessible by road, rail, and air.
+Devprayag is easily accessible by road, rail and air.
 The nearest air base to the destination is the Jolly Grant Airport in Dehradun, which has regular flights to New Delhi.
 Located at a distance of around 94 km is the Haridwar Railway Station, the closest railhead to Devprayag.
-It is well connected by trains to main cities of India including Lucknow, Mumbai, New Delhi, and Dehradun.
+It is well connected by trains to the main cities of India including Lucknow, Mumbai, New Delhi and Dehradun.